fabric8io/fabric8/docs/getStarted/gofabric8.md

 * Linux will need to [install the kvm driver](https://github.com/kubernetes/minikube/blob/master/DRIVERS.md#kvm-driver)

-### Starting the cluster

-* download gofabric8
+### Installing gofabric8
-* start the local cluster

-OSX and Linux:
+For OS X and Linux:

 ```
 curl -sS https://get.fabric8.io/download.txt | bash
 ```
-On Windows you can download gofabric8 from https://github.com/fabric8io/gofabric8/releases

-add it to your PATH, for example:
+Or you can [download the gofabric8 binary for your platform](https://github.com/fabric8io/gofabric8/releases) and add it to your `PATH`

 ```sh
 export PATH=$PATH:$HOME/.fabric8/bin
 ```

+### Starting the cluster

-Now start it:
+Now start the cluster via:
 ```sh
 gofabric8 start
 ```